zelixirSH/zPolaron/README.md

 ### Training Set (LigandMPNN Complex Dataset)

-The training dataset originates from the protein-ligand complex dataset released by the **LigandMPNN** study.
+The training and validation dataset originates from the protein-ligand complex dataset released by the **LigandMPNN** study.
 This dataset contains protein-ligand complexes extracted from high-resolution crystal structures.

 - **Training set**: 62,908 samples
-- **Validation set**: 3,515 samples (from LigandMPNN's validation split)
+- **Validation set**: 3,515 samples
 - **Test set**: 249 PDB structures published between 2023 and 2025, collected independently.
 MMseqs2 was used to ensure sequence similarity between test and training data is strictly below 40%.

 During data processing, random masking of protein sequences (35% masking ratio) simulates the inverse folding task: given the structure and partial sequence information, the model predicts the original identities of masked residues.